-Situation 1: What to invoke if one cannot deliver a good or perform a service?
+Situation 1: What can be invoked if one cannot deliver a good or perform a service?

 Execution has become "impossible": Force majeure

-Goals : not to be held liable in the event of non-performance and/or to invoke the suspension or termination of the contract (if necessary with refunds).
+Objectives : to avoid liability in the event of non-performance and/or to invoke the suspension or termination of the contract (where applicable with restitution).

-Definition : contractual or legal, providing that it must be an event:
+Definition : contractual or legal, stipulating that it must be an event:

-which could not reasonably have been foreseen when the contract was concluded;
+which could not reasonably have been foreseen at the time the contract was concluded;

-the effects of which cannot be avoided by appropriate measures;
+whose effects cannot be avoided by appropriate measures;

-Purpose : to obtain a renegotiation (revision or adaptation of the contract) or the resolution of the contract.
+Purpose : to obtain a renegotiation (revision or adaptation of the contract) or the termination of the contract.

-Definition : contractual or legal providing for three cumulative conditions:
+Definition : contractual or legal, stipulating three cumulative conditions:

-a change that makes performance of the contract excessively onerous;
+a change that makes the performance of the contract excessively onerous;

-that the party affected by the changed circumstances has not agreed to bear the risk.
+that the party affected by the change in circumstances has not agreed to assume the risk.

 Force majeure can be difficult to characterize (complex legal concept);

-The contract may provide for the treatment of force majeure;
+The contract may provide for the handling of force majeure;

 Otherwise, the legal consequences (suspension or termination of the contract) depend on its effects.

-The possibility of invoking hardship may depend on the date of conclusion of the contract (before or after October 1, 2016);
+The possibility of invoking unforeseen circumstances may depend on the date the contract was concluded (before or after October 1, 2016);

-The contract may provide for the treatment of contingency, or even exclude it;
+The contract may provide for the handling of unforeseen circumstances, or even exclude them;

-Failing this, the handling of the contingency may, in the absence of amicable renegotiation, require the intervention of a judge who will revise or terminate the contract.
+Failing that, the handling of unforeseen circumstances may, in the absence of amicable renegotiation, require the intervention of a judge who will revise or terminate the contract.

-Situation 2: What to do if we are waiting for the delivery of a good or the performance of a service that does not occur?
+Situation 2: What to do if we are waiting for the delivery of goods or the completion of a service that does not occur?

 Either by invoking the penalty clause of the contract if one is stipulated;